Moebits/Moepictures.moe/readme.md

 # Moebooru.moe

 **Update - 3/8/2023**
-I took down the online website because I can't afford the hosting costs for the time being.
+I took down the online website because I can't afford the hosting costs.
 You can still run it locally using your own database and images.

 Moebooru is an image board site for cute anime art, organized by tags.
-It is inspired from other similar image boards (danbooru, yandere, etc.)

 ![Image](https://github.com/Tenpi/Moebooru.moe/blob/main/assets/misc/readme.png?raw=true)